bytefish/bytefish.de/blog/tinycsvparser_tokenizer.md

 formats?
 Oh Oh Oh...

 A consistent approach for parsing CSV data in your application is important or you will get into severe problems maintaining an application.
-Let's agree, that enough hair was torn apart by developers reading custom hand-rolled CSV parsing code.
+Let's agree, that enough hair was torn out by developers reading custom hand-rolled CSV parsing code.

 TinyCsvParser will help you to provide a consistent way for reading your CSV data.
 It is highly